-Why does my RV Bathroom smell like a sewer?
+Why does my motorhome/ RV toilet smell like a sewer?

 Motorhome toilets work differently from ones in a house- and boy, don’t we know it!
 Everything you put into the toilet is kept in a holding tank, which then needs to be emptied later on.

-In ‘normal' conditions, motorhome bathrooms shouldn't have a horrible odor- and they DEFINITELY shouldn't smell like a sewer when flushed.
+In ‘normal’ conditions, motorhome bathrooms shouldn’t have a horrible odour- and they DEFINITELY shouldn’t smell like a sewer when flushed.

 Camper and caravan bathrooms smell for the following reasons: